 Resist the urge to admonish a child for their poor reaction.
 It can be difficult to contain our own disappointment when things do go as we planned!
 But your child doesn’t want to hear about how much your trip costs, how much work you put into the surprise, etc etc. They just need your reassurance.

 A silent hug goes a long way towards comforting your child.
 Consider pulling them away to a quiet area where they can process and calm down.
 Later, you can discuss what happened and talk about why you wanted to surprise them.
+Try these additional ways to help kids during a meltdown.

 Fun Ways to Surprise Your Kids